Your Ultimate Guide to Affiliate Commissions

 If you google what CPA stands for, you will always find two transcriptions: Cost-Per-Action and Cost-Per-Acquisition.
 Both of them are actively used in affiliate marketing.
 However, the baseline is Cost-Per-Action.
 Under the CPA scheme affiliates agree to a fixed amount or percentage of an action defined in the affiliate program guidelines of a particular advertiser.
 In practice, CPA affiliate commissions are preferred when advertisers need predictable acquisition costs and clear attribution for specific conversion events.

-Types of CPA commissions:
+Types of CPA commissions

 CPA (Cost Per Action) commissions pay a fixed fee each time a referred user completes a defined action.
 In iGaming, three CPA variants are used.
 Everything else — CPM, CPC, video views, eBook downloads — belongs to other industries and is not relevant here.